wp-plugins/fancybox-for-wordpress/readme.txt

 == Changelog ==

 This changelog is for the WordPress plugin.
 For the Fancybox main changelog go to its [home page](http://fancybox.net/changelog/).

+= 3.0.4 =
+* Renamed the setting affected by the security issue mentioned in 3.0.3.
+This should stop the malicious code from appearing on sites where the plugin is updated without removing the malicious code.

 = 3.0.3 =
 * Fixed a security issue.
 (Thanks to mickaelb for reporting and Konstantin Kovshenin for providing the fix)